 The success of a stem cell transplant depends on your age and general health, the type and stage of disease, and how well the donor matches.
-Serious complications can develop after a stem cell transplant.
+Serious problems can occur after a stem cell transplant.

-The original disease often comes back, or relapses, after an allogeneic transplant.
+The original disease may come back, or relapse, after the transplant.
 If relapse occurs, it can be treated with a second transplant, chemotherapy, or other treatments.

-Early complications usually occur within 5 to 10 days and include:
+Early complications of both allogeneic and autologous transplants usually occur within 5 to 10 days.
+They include: